Hiroreco/enreco-archive/recap-data/chapter1/day2/nodes/liz-c1d2.md

 [She's in my brain!](#embed:https://www.youtube.com/live/M3cuDNZrIKM?t=1078)

-The red knight froze, startled by the direct intrusion into her thoughts.
+The Scarlet Knight froze, startled by the direct intrusion into her thoughts.
 To Elizabeth, this wasn’t just clever marketing—it was witchcraft.
 The idea of a "witch" targeting her so brazenly filled her with unease, and she began to suspect that Fauna might wield dark powers.

 Despite her apprehension, Elizabeth accompanied Fuwawa and Mococo to FaunaMart.
 The doggos, especially Mococo, seemed eager to investigate this mysterious store that sold lottery tickets.